mohammadfpage/Mohammadfpage/README.md

 - 💻 Specialized in **Back-End development** using **C#, ASP.NET Core, and SQL Server**
 - 🧩 Focused on writing **clean, maintainable, and scalable** server-side code
 - 🚀 Interested in **performance optimization**, **RESTful APIs**, and **enterprise applications**
-- 🎯 Currently improving my skills in **clean architecture, DDD, and best practices in ASP.NET Core**
+- 🎯 Currently improving my skills in **clean architecture, and best practices in ASP.NET Core**

 ---